dreamcatcher-tech/network/Inbox/2025-09-11 1431 every face should run in a tmux session.md

 mcp must be specified alone.

 agent may have a default face, or a system face, which is used to show the status of the agent and all its running faces.
 Views could be auto refreshing, or just snapshot view.

+every face should indeed run in a tmux wrapper, and there should always be a default view that points to that session in a readonly way.

+basically we'd be wrapping any command we want to run in this tmux wrapper, then making a default view, and that way you can always see the process logs at a glance.

+? should there be a views list face ? or a bash face that is available for every agent ?